gerard-kanters/ai-translate/README.md

 - Expired cache is automatically cleaned up periodically.
 - Cache can be manually cleared via the plugin's settings page in the WordPress admin area.

+### Important Considerations
+- Dynamically generated content (e.g., forms with nonces, unique IDs, or timestamps) can lead to additional cache files and repeated API calls if not properly handled.
+The plugin attempts to mitigate this for known dynamic elements, but custom dynamic content may still impact caching efficiency.

 ## Development

 - Path-based language URLs are implemented.
 - Ongoing work to support more content types and improve translation accuracy.
+- Improve caching strategy to effectively reduce API calls and load pages fast without sacrificing real changes to content.

 ## External services